TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 ```
 .
 ├── .editorconfig       configuration for your editor, see editorconfig.org
+├── CODEOWNERS          maintainers of folders who are required to approve pull requests
 ├── CONTRIBUTING.md     guidelines for contributing: branching, commits, code style, etc.
 ├── DEVELOPMENT.md      guide for setting up your development environment
 ├── docker-compose.yml  deployment file (including databases) for Docker Compose